tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-flight/plan.md

   -S, --stateless            Ignore local state files, do not read from or write to them
       --architecture <ARCH>  The architectures this flight is capable of running on.
 No value means it will be auto detected from the image definition (supports comma separated list, or multiple uses) [aliases: arch, arches, architectures] [possible values: amd64, arm64]
-      --no-maximum           There is no maximum number of instances [aliases: no-max] -h, --help                 Print help information (use `--help` for more detail) -V, --version              Print version information
+      --no-maximum           There is no maximum number of instances [aliases: no-max] -h, --help                 Print help (see more with '--help') -V, --version              Print version

 IMAGE SPEC